drevops/vortex/README.md

 - [Behat Progress Fail Output Extension](https://github.com/integratedexperts/behat-format-progress-fail) - Behat output formatter to show progress as TAP and fail messages inline.
 Useful to get feedback about failed tests while continuing test run.
 - `FeatureContext` - Site-specific context with custom step definitions.

-Add `@skipped` tag to failing tests if you would like to skop them.
+Add `@skipped` tag to failing tests if you would like to skip them.

 ## Automated builds (Continuous Integration)
 In software engineering, continuous integration (CI) is the practice of merging all developer working copies to a shared mainline several times a day.
 Before feature changes can be merged into a shared mainline, a complete build must run and pass all tests on CI server.

-This project uses [Circle CI](https://circleci.com/) as CI server: it imports production backups into fully built codebase and runs code linting and tests.
+This project uses [Circle CI](https://circleci.com/) as a CI server: it imports production backups into fully built codebase and runs code linting and tests.
 When tests pass, a deployment process is triggered for nominated branches (usually, `master` and `develop`).

 Add `[skip ci]` to the commit subject to skip CI build.
 Useful for documentation changes.